tianrui-qi/MIPS-ISA/README.md

 # MIPS Processor in C

-Another instruction is available at [Craft](https://www.craft.do/s/FpLeUcZV9xNpvJ)
+Another version of instruction is available at [Craft](https://www.craft.do/s/FpLeUcZV9xNpvJ)

 ## Overview